-- 1. Go to ridecommand.polaris.com. - 2.
-Log in to your account, or create a new account. - Click Garage on the menu bar and select Map & Software Updates from the menu. - 4.
-From the list of displays, click 7" Snow (7S) from the list. - Follow the on-screen direction on how to download the latest software or map to a USB flash drive (8+ GB).
+- 1. Go to ridecommand.polaris.com/update. - 2.
+Log into your account, or create a new account. - 3.
+Using the Vehicle Identification Number (VIN), add your new Polaris vehicle to your Garage. - 4.
+Locate and download the latest software to a USB flash drive (8+ GB).

-ON YOUR SNOWMOBILE
+ON YOUR VEHICLE